A Hybrid Framework for Reinsurance Optimization: Integrating Generative Models and Reinforcement Learning

 \subsection{Discrete-Time Framework}

-The planning horizon $T$ is divided into $n$ discrete time intervals, denoted as $t_1, \ldots, t_n$, where $t_1 = 0$ and $t_n = T$.
-Each interval represents a time step during which the insurer manages risk portfolios, generates premium income, and incurs claims.
-This temporal structure reflects real-world insurance practices, where financial performance and risk exposure are periodically reviewed and adjusted at regular reporting periods, such as quarterly or annual solvency assessments \cite{Asmussen_and_Albrecher2010, Kaas2008}.
+The planning horizon $T$ is partitioned into $n$ discrete intervals, denoted $t_1, \ldots, t_n$, where $t_1 = 0$ and $t_n = T$.
+Each interval serves as a decision epoch at which the insurer updates its risk portfolio, collects premiums, and settles claims.
+This setup mirrors industry practice, where financial positions are reviewed and adjusted at regular reporting periods, such as quarterly or annual solvency assessments \cite{Asmussen_and_Albrecher2010, Kaas2008}.

 Formulating the model in discrete time enables fine-grained analysis of both risk exposure and financial stability.
 In particular, it facilitates the incorporation of stochastic variability in claims and premiums, while preserving tractability for optimization \cite{Embrechts_et_al2014}.
 Unlike continuous-time surplus models, which are analytically elegant but often less practical, the discrete-time approach aligns naturally with regulatory reporting cycles (e.g., Solvency~II, NAIC) and supports implementation in computational frameworks for dynamic decision-making \cite{Mikosch2009, Wuthrich2020}.

 Such granularity is essential for evaluating the dynamic interplay between claims, premium flows, and reinsurance decisions over the horizon $T$.
 Moreover, by embedding the decision epochs in a stochastic control setting, the framework accommodates adaptive strategies: retention levels, layer structures, and capital allocations can be adjusted at each $t_i$ in response to realized experience.
 This flexibility is critical for designing robust policies that mitigate solvency risk while maintaining profitability under uncertainty \cite{Schmidli2008, Albrecher_et_al2017}.